 Medi-Share is a faith-based medical bill sharing program.
-While Medi-Share is very clear that they are not insurance, it sure looks like insurance and even “qualifies” as insurance in the eyes of the Affordable Care Act (ACA).
-Here’s how it lines up with traditional insurance:
+While Medi-Share is very clear that they are not insurance, some of its provisions are similar to insurance, and it even “qualifies” as insurance in the eyes of the Affordable Care Act (ACA).
+Here’s how it lines up with health insurance:

 How Medi-Share is just like traditional insurance:

 - ACA Compliant – Under the ACA (Obamacare) everyone in the US is required to carry minimum health coverage or pay a penalty.
 Medi-Share meets the requirements under a special exemption just like health insurance plans from Blue Cross, Aetna, and others so you won’t have to pay a penalty fee.

 - Doctor Network – Medi-Share has a Preferred Provider Organization (PPO) network of doctors.
 It’s built on MultiPlan’s PHCS network, which is the same company that manages networks for some of the major traditional insurance companies.

-- Deductibles – Called the “Annual Household Portion” or AHP, this is the amount you have to pay out of pocket on your own before your bills are eligible for sharing (or reimbursement).
+- Annual Household Portion – The “Annual Household Portion” or AHP this is the amount you have to pay out of pocket on your own before your bills are eligible for sharing (or reimbursement).

-- Faith-based – Everyone must attest to living a "Christian lifestyle".
+- Faith-based – Everyone must sign a lifestyle agreement for living a "Christian lifestyle".
 The requirements here aren't as stressful as you might think, but you will want to make sure Medi-Share is consistent with your values and beliefts.
 Medi-Share used to require references from churches to prove membership, but that is no longer the case.

 - Sign up anytime – No open enrollment limitations or deadlines.

-- Limitations on pre-existing conditions – Medi-Share won’t deny you for a pre-existing condition, but there may be a “phase-in” period before you’ll get full coverage.
-It does not cover pre-existing conditions that have had symptoms or treatment within the past 5 years.
-Medi-Share also won’t cover pregnancy if you are pregnant during enrollment.
+- Limitations on pre-existing conditions – Medi-Share won’t deny you for a pre-existing condition, but there may be a phase-in period before your bills are eligible to be covered by other members.
+Pre-existing conditions will not be shared for a period of three years after enrollment.
+Medi-Share also won’t cover pregnancy if you are pregnant prior to enrollment.

-- You pay for preventive care – On a traditional plan, your preventative care (annual physicals, kids’ immunizations, etc.) are covered at no cost to you.
+- You pay for preventive care – On a health insurance plan, your preventative care (annual physicals, kids’ immunizations, etc.) are covered at no cost to you.
 With Medi-Share, you'll be responsible for paying these costs, and they won't count towards your Annual Household Portion (like a deductible).

-- No coinsurance – Once you meet your deductible or “AHP” on Medi-Share, you "share" everything and pay nothing for things that are covered.
-The flip side is that you pay the full cost of expenses until you hit the deductible.
+- No coinsurance – Once you meet your “AHP” on Medi-Share, you "share" everything and pay nothing for things that are eligible.
+The flip side is that you pay the full cost of expenses until you hit the Annual Household Portion.

-- No max-out-of-pocket limit – While Medi-Share covers most things you would expect a regular health plan to, it doesn’t cover mental health, substance abuse counseling, and a few other areas.
-Remember, there is no coinsurance, so you’re paying nothing for covered treatment after your deductible/AHP.
-Make sure you’re clear on what Medi-Share covers and doesn’t cover!
+- No max-out-of-pocket limit except for maternity costs – While Medi-Share shares most things you would expect with a health insurance plan, it doesn’t share in mental health, substance abuse counseling, and a few other areas.
+Remember, there is no coinsurance, so you’re paying nothing for eligible treatment after your AHP is met.
+Make sure you’re clear on what Medi-Share considers eligible and ineligible.